Created; April/2020Last Updated: July/2023

-We are going to introduce the term radio frequency (RF) desensitization also known as RF desense in industry, and this will be the focus of this article
+In this article, we will introduce the term "radio frequency (RF) desensitization," also known as "RF desense" in the industry.
+This will be the central focus of our discussion.

 Identify all possible aggressors

 Set an acceptance criteria, e.g., minimum data throughput in bits per second

 Generally, test conditions are set at a very low sensitivity, with a 3dB desense level being used

 Note: Low receiver sensitivity test conditions allow for good detection of very low power noise/interference and are generally accompanied by a low MCS index.

 To understand the exact noise spectrum of a well-known noise source, such as a HDMI interface, one can perform PCB level simulations and analyze power spectral density (PSD) plots to evaluate how signal transmission affects victim radio operating bands.

 Antenna Isolation: Move the antenna away from high noise areas and use an antenna with good isolated ground.
 Use dedicated antennas for each receiver band, such as separated 2.4 GHz antennas for WiFi and Bluetooth.